Skip to content

 Outputs

-• The number of randomly selected animals that need to be tested in each subadministrative unit to have high probability (95%) that disease prevalence in the overall population is at or below 0.5%, 1%, 1.5%, 2%, 3%, 4%, or 5%.
+• The number of randomly selected hosts that need to be tested in each sub-administrative area to have high probability (95%) that the prevalence of CWD in the overall population is at or below 0.5%, 1%, 1.5%, 2%, 3%, 4%, or 5%.

-graph of sample size vs probability of freedom from disease at a given prevaence
+graph of sample size vs probability of freedom from disease at a given prevalence

-Example of model output showing sample size required to substantiate disease prevalence below 1%.
+Example of model output showing a sample size requirement.